AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-complete-review-tasks.md

 As a Reviewer, you can mark a review task as complete once you have reviewed all the content and want to notify the Author.
 You can also leave any final comments at this stage.

+> [!NOTE]
+>
+> Starting with the **2026.09.0 release** of Experience Manager Guides as a Cloud Service, the **Mark as done** button is renamed to **Complete review task**, along with additional features in the Review UI to help reviewers track their review progress.
+For more details, view [Mark individual topics as done](review-topics.md#mark-individual-topics-as-done-in-a-review-task).
+The steps to complete a review task remain the same.

 Perform the following steps to complete a review task:

 1. Open the review task assigned to you.